zachpeagler/Thesis/docs/questions_for_mario.md

 ### Pictures!
 ### Does a thesis contain budget and timeline sections, or is that only the proposal?
 ### How many graphs is appropriate in a thesis?

+## 2/29/2025
+Meeting with Nick on Tuesday, Feb 25 to talk about analysis.

+no real updates. working on thesis. it's slow going. reframing it to talk more about alginate rather than purely chitosan.